clean-css/clean-css/README.md

 -b, --keep-line-breaks      Keep line breaks
 --s0                        Remove all special comments (i.e. /*! special comment */)
---s1                        Remove all special comments but the first one -r, --root [root-path]      Set a root path to which resolve absolute @import rules -o, --output [output-file]  Use [output-file] as output instead of STDOUT -s, --skip-import           Disable the @import processing
+--s1                        Remove all special comments but the first one -r, --root [root-path]      A root path to which resolve absolute @import rules and rebase relative URLs.
+-o, --output [output-file]  Use [output-file] as output instead of STDOUT -s, --skip-import           Disable the @import processing
 ```